hashFigs/resume/README.md

 ### License

-Format is MIT but all the data is owned by Sourabh Bajaj.
+Format is MIT but all the data is owned by Jordi Figueras.